Role : Lead Product Designer · Team : 2 PM, 1 Engineer, 1 QA · Timeline : 4 weeks · Platform : Mobile + Desktop (Web)

 What I'd do differently, and what comes next

-Test tap-to-enter earlier.
-The progressive disclosure decision was grounded in established UX convention, not usability evidence from this specific audience.
-A 20-person moderated session pre-launch would have confirmed the assumption or caught an edge case before ship.
+Test progressive disclosure earlier.
+The detail-view decision was grounded in established UX convention, not usability evidence from this specific context.
+A moderated session pre-launch would have confirmed the assumption or caught an edge case before ship.

-Instrument card states individually.
+Instrument listing states individually.
 We measured conversion at the surface level.
-We didn't know which state — filling fast, full, starting soon — was driving or blocking conversion at the card level.
+We didn't know which status state — filling fast, full, starting soon — was driving or blocking conversion at the card level.
 That granularity would have made V2 decisions significantly sharper.

 Get in touch